wzy07161/Predicting_Credit_Risk/README.md

 # Credit Risk Prediction Dashboard

 This project presents a machine learning solution for predicting credit risk, developed as part of CPSC 330 coursework.
-The accompanying HTML report (`hw5__2___1_.html`) summarizes the modeling pipeline, evaluation metrics, and key insights derived from the data.
+The accompanying HTML report (`analysis`) summarizes the modeling pipeline, evaluation metrics, and key insights derived from the data.

 ## Project Overview